 Plant zinnias in a location that will receive the full sun from the early morning until mid-afternoon.
 This will provide them with 7-8 hours of direct sun and shade them in the hot afternoons.

-Disease or pests
+4. Disease or pest issues

 Zinnias are hardy plants.
 That’s one of the many reasons they have been a popular flower in the home garden for centuries.